KapsonLabs/ABDP-Cohort2-Code-Examples/Libraries/README.md

 Libraries are not meant to change state of contract, They should only be used to perform simple operations based on input and return result.

+## Advantages of using Libraries

+Solidity libraries have the following advantages/use cases

+### 1. Code Reusability
+Functions in a library can be used by many contracts.
+If you have many contracts that have some common code, then you can deploy that common code as a library.

+### 2. Economical Contract Deployment
+Deploying common code as library will save gas as gas depends on the size of the contract too.
+Using a base contract instead of a library to split the common code won’t save gas because in Solidity, inheritance works by copying code.

 ## DelegateCall and How it is useful for Library Implementation.

 Extracted from the solidity documentation,